heidihuang-wav/astro-cactus/src/content/post/bookshelf-2023.md

 ## Top 3
 ##### Being Mortal | Atul Gawande | 5★
 Has helped me initiate important conversations about death and dying with my parents and grandmother.
-Being in college, I often feel invincible, but this book has made me think about my values, what matters to me, and how *I* would like to die when the time comes.
+Being in my early 20s, I often feel invincible, but this book has made me think about my values, what matters to me, and how *I* would like to die when the time comes.

 Interested in learning more about geriatrics and end-of-life care after reading this book, I watched this documentary called *[End Game](https://en.wikipedia.org/wiki/End_Game_(2018_film))* on Netflix, which I also recommend.

 ##### The Gene | Siddhartha Mukherjee | 5★
 Engaging, digestible, and fun overview of genetics.
-Loved about the historical contexts of experiments and people I had come across in textbooks and classes.
+Loved learning about the historical contexts of experiments and people I had come across in textbooks and classes.

 ##### Bad Blood | John Carreyrou | 5★